rack/rack/CONTRIBUTING.md

 git config --global user.email "contributor@example.com"
 ```

 Writing good commit logs is important.
-A commit log should describe what changed and why.
+A commit log should describe what changed
+and why.

 ```
 git add ...
 git commit
 ```

-#### Push
+## Push

 ```
 git push origin my-feature-branch
 ```

-#### Make a Pull Request
+## Make a Pull Request

-Go to https://github.com/contributor/rack and select your feature branch.
-Click the 'Pull Request' button and fill out the form.
-Pull requests are usually reviewed within a few days.
+Go to your fork of rack on GitHub and select your feature branch.
+Click the
+'Pull Request' button and fill out the form.
+Pull requests are usually
+reviewed within a few days.

-#### Rebase
+## Rebase

 If you've been working on a change for a while, rebase with upstream/main.